lolasundara/portfolio/_case-study/the-nest.md

 image: "/images/nest.png"
 title: "THE NEST"
 category: "[Front-End Web Design]"
 details: "The Nest is an e-commerce website designed specifically for niche products.
 It is targeted towards higher-end consumers who like to shop neat collections and items.
-This project outlines the wireframes and overall process in creating the final result.
+This project outlines the wireframes and brief process in creating the final result.
 Scroll to see more!"
 exploration:
 - nest-sketch-1.png
 - nest-sketch-2.png